dosqas/vqc-heart-disease-prediction/README.md

    jupyter notebook
    ```

-2. Run through `heart-disease-vqc.ipynb` to train and evaluate the quantum classifier.
+2. Run through `heart-disease-vqc.ipynb` in the `notebook` folder to train and evaluate the quantum classifier.

 ---